bigleuxenchef/ElasticOnDocker/README.md

 - [gosu](https://github.com/tianon/gosu) : this tools allows you to interact with your docker container and make adjustment while developing.
 Not sure it is recommended for production as it may weaken the security.
 - [su-exec](https://github.com/ncopa/su-exec) is an alternative to `gosu`, gosu take 1.6mb while su-exec only 10kb (power of c over go  :facepunch: :clap:, it really matter if you want to make your image as small as possible without losing any good feature).
 The draw back is the need to compile it which can be challenging for user not use to c.
-- Postman is your best friend, there is no better tools for development to build rest request in a very flexible way and make them portable on different environment.
+- Postman is your best friend, there is no better tools for development to build rest request in a very flexible way and make them portable on different environments.
 - sed : this is where unix gets an edge over windows; windows has been built to click on mouse button, Unix has been built from the beginning to interact with efficient scripting or command capabilities, sed is exactly a nice introduction.
 Unix has a cohesive integration of shell and kernel.
 I am fan of 'awk family' (awk, nawk, gawk).

 ## Preparing the image : THE DOCKERFILE...S

 up to version 5.6.5 elasticsearch used to publish the `dockerfile` to rebuild the docker image, from there it could have been customized to any needs.
 We can still find them [here](https://hub.docker.com/_/elasticsearch/).
-This is still good practice to be able to rebuilt everything from scratch in case it needs to be tweaked or patched or even more to comply to some standard component to be used.
+This is still good practice to be able to rebuild everything from scratch in case it needs to be tweaked or patched or even more to comply to some standard component to be used.
 We will start building our image from the last version published which is already a good base, we will comment the steps we don't need and will leave them in the code for reference.

-> minimize internet interaction
+> Minimize internet interaction
 > It is in my opinion best to create images relying on file being downloaded prior to invoke docker build, it is inevitable that this will be the norm in the production environment.
-> in this case we have to get the images of openjdk and debian linux, if you prefer using another linus version, up to you to change.
+> in this case we have to get the images of openjdk and debian linux, if you prefer using another linux version, up to you to change.

 ### list of artifacts before launching `DOCKER BUILD`